Eskendereya

-Eskendereya (foaled, 2007 in Kentucky) is a retired American Thoroughbred racehorse and current sire.
+Eskendereya (2007 – March 2024) was an American Thoroughbred racehorse and sire.

 Background

 Eskendereya was sired by Giant's Causeway, a son of North America's one time leading sire Storm Cat.
 Bred in Kentucky by Sanford Robertson, Eskendereya was a $250,000 Keeneland September purchase.
-His dam is Aldebaran Light, who is a daughter of champion Seattle Slew.
+His dam was Aldebaran Light, who is a daughter of champion Seattle Slew.
 Aldebaran Light is also the dam of Group I winner Balmont.
-Eskendereya is owned by Zayat Stables, and was trained by Todd Pletcher.
+Eskendereya was owned by Zayat Stables, and was trained by Todd Pletcher.

 Racing career

 Eskendereya made his career debut on turf at Saratoga, rallying from off the pace to finish second.
 He followed that with a victory in the Pilgrim Stakes.